@codemod-utils/ast-template

 AST Explorer

-Select the following options to create a 4-tab window:
+In the top navigation menu, select these options to create a 4-tab window:

-Once you are satisfied with the code, you can copy-paste the visit method(s) to your file, then rename b. to AST.builders..
+Once you are happy with the code, copy-paste the visit method(s) to your file, then rename b. to AST.builders..

 const b = env.syntax.builders;